-I have made quite a number of Buffalo chicken concoctions... from Buffalo chicken macaroni and cheese, to Buffalo chicken pizzas, Buffalo chicken nachos, and Buffalo chicken chili.
-My "To Do" list of Buffalo chicken dishes is steadily growing as I'm inspired to try innovative spins on my favorite bar food.
+I have made quite a number of Buffalo chicken concoctions… from Buffalo chicken macaroni and cheese, to Buffalo chicken pizzas, and Buffalo chicken nachos.
+My “To Do” list of Buffalo chicken dishes is steadily growing as I’m inspired to try innovative spins on my favorite bar food.
 The typical flavors of Buffalo chicken lend well to so many other creations.
 With a simple addition of Buffalo sauce (hot sauce and melted butter), celery, and blue cheese (and sometimes other exciting flavor twists), an unassuming dish can be transformed into Buffalo chicken something-or-another.

 Recently, I was in the mood for some quiche.
 Having leftover roast chicken on hand, I immediately knew I would use some of it in the quiche, but what other flavors belonged in there?
 After considering ingredients like goat cheese and caramelized onions (amazing additions to chicken in their own right), a light bulb went off.
 Buffalo Chicken Quiche!
 Why not?
 There’s usually a cheese component in quiche anyway, so the blue cheese would be perfect.
 I don’t generally like to put raw vegetables in quiche because they give off water, but the amount of celery was so small that it made very little difference (and retained their crunch after baking).